 Now, you can imagine that repaying all the assets of a huge bank failing must be difficult.
 And indeed, there are limits to this deposit insurance.

 The limits are related to the maximum amount of the guarantee provided by Esisuisse.
 And this maximum amount is currently 8 billion CHF.
 If the total protected deposits of the failed bank exceed this limit, the protected deposits will not be repaid in full.
 This event will lower the protection per consumer based on the number of consumers in the bank if the amounts exceed 8 billion.

 The second limit is that this 8 billion guarantee is not per claim but is a global guarantee.
 So, if the first bankruptcy uses five billion out of the guarantee, only three billion are left for a second bank bankruptcy.
 The guarantee is only refilled when the assets realized during the bankruptcy are returned to the banks.
 But this could take a long time.

 The last limit is a bit more special and should not happen.
 Banks must hold half of the assets for the guarantee in liquid assets in a third-party custodian bank.
 So, only 4 Billion CHF for deposit insurance is always available.
-Banks must provide the other 4 billion out of other funds if this is insufficient.
+Banks must provide the other 4 billion out of other funds if insufficient.
 The banks might be unable to provide these funds in a bad economy.

 Assets above the limit